Afjunior18/RoomFinder-Ireland/AGILE.md

 ### Sprint 2:

+Prior to commencing Sprint 2, I encountered some challenges in determining the optimal development approach, prompting me to readjust certain aspects of the planning.
+Over the past 10 days, my focus was on establishing the skeleton of my app, which involved creating HTML pages and connecting all functionalities.
+With the structure in place, I can now concentrate on the initial planning, bearing in mind that some user stories and even certain tasks from future sprints have already been completed.

+For this Sprint 2, my goal is to conclude by 11:00 PM on March 6th, starting today on March 5th at 10:00 AM.

 - Admin Story: Implement admin registration and authentication - *(5 story points)*

 - Implement user registration functionality - *(5 story points)*